datatrail-jhu/05_R/manuscript/11_website.md

 ![Create Repository](images/11_website/11_R_website-2.png)

 We'll work through an example for someone whose GitHub username is `JaneEverydayDoe`, but you should follow along and complete each step using your own GitHub account.
 To get started, first log in to [github.com](http://github.com) and create a new repository (that nice green button).
-This new repository needs this special name `JaneEverydayDoe.github.com` which you can find [here](https://github.com/JaneEverydayDoe/janeeverydaydoe.github.com).
+While normally for projects you'll be able to name your repository whatever you want, *this* new repository for your website **must have a specific name**.
+The repository *must* be named either `username.github.io` *or* `username.github.com`, where *your* GitHub username would replace `username`.
+So, in our case, the repo would be named: `JaneEverydayDoe.github.io`.

+**Remember, this repository must be named: `username.github.io` or `usernmae.github.com`, with *your* GitHub username in the place of `username`.**

 Yay, we now have our repository to get started!